henryhale/binmod/README.md

 The initial goal was to create a program that reprograms itself.

 ## Overview

-A C program that compile to a binary.
+A C program that is compiled to a binary/executable.
 The binary can be executed normally without arguments to work normally.
 Or supply `rewrite` argument followed by the new code.

 Imagine a `Hello World` example and you want to produce a different outcome without rebuilding the binary to produce `Hallo Jason`.
 Same size, same binary functionality.

 Something like:

 ```sh
 # normal execution
 $ ./main